Multicopy observables for the detection of optically nonclassical states: Multicopy nonclassicality observables

-Note that the issue does not seem to be related to the fact that we consider a 4-copy observable.
-Indeed, while it is useless for nonclassicality detection, the principal minor $d_{25}$ can be expressed as the expectation value of the 2-copy observable
+Note that the issue does not seem to be related to the fact that we consider a four-copy observable.
+Indeed, while it is useless for nonclassicality detection, the principal minor $d_{25}$ can be expressed as the expectation value of the two-copy observable

-which also cannot be accessed using linear optics and photon number measurements.
+which also cannot be accessed using only linear optics and photon number measurements.

 Let us stress that the criterion based on $d_{1235}$ is in general stronger than those based on $d_{23}$ and $d_{15}$.
 In the special case of centered states, that is $\langle \hat{a} \rangle = \langle \hat{a}^\dagger \rangle = 0$, we show in Appendix \ref{sect_analysis_d_1235} that $d_{1235}$ can be negative even if $d_{15}$ and $d_{23}$ are both positive.
 However, if we further assume that $ \langle\hat{a}^{\dagger 2} \hat{a} \rangle = \langle \hat{a}^{\dagger} \hat{a}^2\rangle = 0$, then we simply have